How To Get Started With Sewing

 Dressmakers Shears

 Have the eight-inch bent shears.
-Dressmaker shears are the most effective tools for cutting your fabric.
+Dressmaker Shears are the most effective tools for cutting your fabric.
 These shears have one bent-angle and one straight blade, a rounded thumbhole, and for precise and comfortable cutting, an oblong finger hole.
-The bent angle blades provide a spot where your index finger can rest for long-cutting jobs.
-The bend on the shears blade stops you from lifting your fabric off the table.
+The bent-angle blades provide a spot where your index finger can rest for long-cutting jobs.
+The bend on the shear blade stops you from lifting your fabric off the table.

 To keep those shears sharp, make sure only use them to cut out your patterns, and don’t let your kids use them to cut paper.